 Are you talking about 10 minutes of crying at bedtime or 3 hours straight of crying alone?
 Any amount of crying?
 Does fussing count?
 Does it mean that the parent has to also NOT nurture the baby during the day, too, for it to be dangerous?
 What about a mom who breastfeeds ALLLLL day, literally, and wants a 30 minute break to eat dinner only to have the baby cry even in Dad’s arms?
 Will her baby be harmed for life?
 What if your baby is crying laying next to you in bed or in your arms?
 Is colic dangerous given it’s a lot of crying, even if you are doing everything in your power to stop it?
 If you are in a car accident, trapped in your seat, and your baby is in the back of the car crying for 15-20 minutes while the paramedics arrive, get their gear, etc. to cut you out of the car, would your baby be damaged FOREVER?
 That would be a very stressful situation, indeed, and according to these articles, the levels of cortisol would increase and damage your baby’s brain.
 Or, perhaps the real questions is: Is it the parent’s intent that matters?

 Here’s the thing.
 I understand why people would not want parents to ignore their baby’s cries forever and ever.
 That is neglect.
-But, to tell a suffering family that sleep deprivation or not, you can’t let your baby cry AT ALL is equally “dangerous.”
+But, to tell a suffering family that sleep-deprivation or not, you can’t let your baby cry AT ALL is equally “dangerous.”
 We see the effects of sleep deprivation everywhere.
-Other articles from Psychology Today discussing the ramifications of sleep deprivation: air traffic control, behavior problems, and poor decision-making just to name a few.
+You can search Psychology Today and find articles discussing the ramifications of sleep deprivation related to air traffic control, behavior problems, and poor decision-making just to name a few.

 There is fear on both sides: what will happen if you don’t sleep train and what will happen if you do.
 I am not suggesting all babies or people would react the same way to sleep training using a crying method just like I’m not blaming others if they haven’t coped as well to life’s stresses such as mine above.
 And, I’m not even suggesting most families should use cry it out.
 In personal consultations, it is rarely even the first or second suggestion we have for a family.
 But, it’s not off the table completely, depending on the situation, either.
 I have parents running stop signs for goodness sakes, with their baby in the back!
 Sleep training is not for a cushy lifestyle or just to make it easier for the parents.
 Sleep problems have been shown to be a precursor to depression and as dangerous as driving drunk.
 Parents come to us for help because they are truly concerned that their children are not getting the sleep they need.